 The EDS detector is a device to detect and analyze the X-ray photons emitted from a specimen in EM systems or X-ray fluorescence (XRF) instrument.
 The basic principle of X-ray detection is not complicated.
 The X-rays that reach a detector first produce electrical current, which are consequently converted electronically into a voltage.
+In this process, the X-ray intensities are measured by pulse counting electronics that detect randomly emitted X-rays from the specimen.
 The amplitude of the voltage is directly proportional to the energy of the x-ray signals.
 After the voltage is converted into a digital signal, it is recorded by a multichannel analyzer to produce an X-ray spectrum of the specimen.

 In other words, an EDS system is mainly made of three principal components:

 i) A X-ray detector to detect and convert X-rays into electronic signals.

 ii) A pulse processor to measure the electronic signals in order to determine the energy of each detected X-ray.

 iii) A Multi Channel Analyser (MCA) to measure the amplified voltage signals to determine accurately and quickly the energy of each X-ray.

 iv) An analyzer to display through a Cathode Ray Tube (CRT) and analytical

 software to interpret the X-ray data.

 The schematic in Figure 4657a illustrates the components of an entire EDS system.

 Figure 4657a.
 Schematic illustration of the components of an entire EDS system.